-Goal # Description Type of Goal 3 Accelerate academic achievement and growth for all students in English, math, and Broad Goal science and for multilingual learners in English Language Development.
+Goal # Description Type of Goal

+Accelerate academic achievement and growth for all students in English, math, and science and for multilingual learners in English Language Development.
+Broad Goal

+State priorities addressed by this goal.

-While we have seen some meaningful growth on CAASPP, student results are still falling short of our targets and pre-pandemic success rates, particularly for certain subgroups.
-Although English Learner Progress has been an area of recent success, we recognize the need for ongoing focus on these students to help their success translate into academic success in ELA and math.
+While we have seen some meaningful growth on CAASPP, student results are still falling short of our targets and pre-pandemic success rates, particularly in math and for certain subgroups.
+Although English Learner Progress has improved, it is currently below the state average, and we recognize the need for ongoing focus on these students to help their growth in language proficiency translate into academic success.